 - Zazu means movement.
 Of course, since he is a bird, he moves a lot and fast by flying, but he doesn't look especially restless.

 - Shenzi means barbarous.
-Of course, she is part of a species excluded from the "civilized" Pride Lands because they don't respect its rules, but that seems to be true for every hyena.
+Tough she is part of a species excluded from the "civilized" Pride Lands because they don't respect its rules, that seems to be true for every hyena.
 Unless it means she is worse than the other.

 - Melancholy Musical Number: Zazu begins singing "Nobody Knows The Trouble I've Seen" while moping in a ribcage in Scar's lair.
 Scar objects that the song is too maudlin, and commands Zazu shift to one with "more bounce to it."
 Mockingly, Zazu shifts to "It's A Small World After All", which Scar finds even worse.